CHILD WELFARE MANUAL

 5.4.2 Making a Conclusion

 The Family Assessment shall be completed within forty-five (45) days.
 A determination shall be reached during the Family Assessment as to whether or not the family needs services beyond the forty-five (45) day assessment period.
-These services may include a track change to the Differential Response Assessment or a Family Centered Services case.

 The following is a list of the possible determinations which may be reached at the end of the Family Assessment period, which may be entered on the conclusion screen in FACES: